zhngzh527/Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/Develop/gist-template.md

 Characters may also be grouped in ```()``` to denote a specific sequence that follows a specific number of times, depending on the quantifier used, as in ```w(lk)*```, which matches a string that has ```w``` followed by __0 or more__ copies of the sequence ```lk```.
 Used in conjunction with ```{}```, ```w(lk){5,10}``` matches a string that has ```w``` followed by __5 up to 10__ copies of the sequence ```lk```.

+### Bracket expressions

+Square brackets are used to specify character sets.
+Use a hyphen inside a character set to specify the characters' range.
+The order of the character range inside the square brackets doesn't matter.
+For example, the regular expression `[Ww]lk` means: an uppercase `W` or lowercase `w`, followed by the letter `l` followed by the letter `k`.

 ### Character Classes
 The character class ```\d``` matches a single character that is a digit, from __0 to 9__.